hpc2n/intro-linux/docs/patterns.md

 ## Wild cards

-Wild cards are powerful tools used to match one or more characters or numbers in file names or text patterns.
-As an example, one can use them when finding patterns or when removing/listing all files of a certain type.
-Due to their convenience, wild cards are commonly used in programming languages, though their syntax may vary between languages.
-In the case of Linux we can find the following wild cards:
+Wild cards are metacharacters or placeholders (<a href="https://en.wikipedia.org/wiki/Wildcard_character">Wikipedia: Wildcard</a>) used to match one or more characters or numbers.
+In Linux shells, one can use them when finding patterns or when removing/listing all files of a certain type.
+Due to their convenience, wild cards are commonly used in programming languages, though their symbols may vary between languages.
+Here is a list of wild cards in Linux:

 **Common Linux wildcards**